sunfold/tableau-travel-analysis/README.md

 ## Purpose
 To practice data cleaning and standardization in Excel, then data analysis and presentation using Tableau.

+## Access on Tableau Public
+** NOTE: You can preview the story from my Tableau workbook at https://public.tableau.com/shared/KX46SMJWF?:display_count=n&:origin=viz_share_link. **
+However, the workbook was optimized to be viewed via Tableau software.

 ## Project Overview
 I downloaded a Kaggle.com dataset in CSV format (see kaggle-travel-dataset-original.csv in repository files) from https://www.kaggle.com/datasets/rkiattisak/traveler-trip-data.
 The dataset is a LLM-generated sample published by Kiattisak Rattanaporn.